The Relationship Between Sex and Sleep

 Making an effort to improve sleep hygiene can help you get more of the sleep you need every day.
 In doing so, these healthy habits can also pave the way to a more vibrant sex life.

-Improving Sexual Health
+Prioritizing Sexual Health

-Improving sexual health, including regular, satisfying sex, can boost your wellness and may facilitate better sleep.
+Sexual health can include far-reaching aspects of sex and sexuality.
+Improved sexual health, including regular, satisfying sex, can boost your wellness and may facilitate better sleep.

 As with sleep problems, it’s important to talk with a doctor about any concerns related to sexual health or sexual dysfunction.
 While many people are shy to raise these issues, it’s beneficial to discuss them openly and honestly with a health care provider.
 Remember that sexual problems are common, and doctors are trained to help address them.
-Regardless of your questions or concerns, there are numerous ways to start the conversation.

 For some couples, sex therapy can provide practical advice to enhance intimacy and sexual fulfillment.
 Although general tips for better sex are widely available, working with a professional can incorporate valid, evidence-based approaches to cultivating a more rewarding sex life.